-- 1.1.1 Halcrow Group Ltd was commissioned by Staffordshire Moorlands District Council to appraise the potential impact of any changes to the affordable housing policy resulting from the Local Development Framework preparation process on development viability. - 1.1.2 The current policy in the adopted Supplementary Planning Guidance requires residential development of 15 dwellings (0.5 hectares) or more to provide 33% affordable housing on-site from all sources.
-Building on the existing viability model developed as part of the Stage 2 work of the Development Capacity Study, the key purpose of the study is to test whether changes in the affordable housing contributions under varied conditions can either maintain or improve development viability of the District's housing land supply. - 1.1.3 The remainder of this report presents a brief synopsis of our approach, the findings of the analysis and recommendations for the District's future affordable housing policy.
+- 1.1.1 Halcrow Group Ltd was commissioned by Staffordshire Moorlands District Council in 2008/09 to appraise the potential impact of any changes to the affordable housing policy resulting from the Local Development Framework preparation process on development viability. - 1.1.2 The current policy in the adopted Supplementary Planning Guidance requires residential development of 15 dwellings (0.5 hectares) or more to provide 33% affordable housing on-site from all sources.
+Building on the existing viability model developed as part of the Stage 2 work of the Development Capacity Study, the key purpose of the study is to test whether changes in the affordable housing contributions under varied conditions can either maintain or improve development viability of the District's housing land supply. - 1.1.3 The remainder of this Chapter along with Chapters 2 and 3 present a brief synopsis of our approach, the findings of the analysis and recommendations for the District's future affordable housing policy.
+Additionally, details on the more recent site level appraisals, which were undertaken in 2010 and are based on the HCA's Economic Appraisal Tool Kit, are presented in Chapter 4.